 3. LIVING WITHOUT GROWTH (6 ECTS ) 37.5 hours

 Degrowth in the city, urban space and degrowth, urban planning for degrowth.
-New forms of urban commons and of thinking about the commons and relationship to degrowth
+New forms of urban commons and of thinking about the commons and their relationship to degrowth

 2. Degrowth, well-being and meaningfulness (Filka Sekulova)

-Theories of objective and subjective wellbeing, meaningfulness in life and degrowth.
+Theories of objective and subjective well-being, meaningfulness in life and degrowth.
 Empirical and theoretical insights in the fields of meaning- and sense-making on individual and community level.

 3. Anthropologies of degrowth (Susan Paulson, Onofrio Romano)